Dear Readers:

 Many of our readers are interested in giving back and even starting their own philanthropic organisations.
 Would you share the biggest challenges you have faced since starting the charity?

 Working in West Africa throws up many daily challenges.
 I guess the biggest for us is the power cuts on the ground that can hinder our communication.
-Tell us what is coming up next for Giving Africa.

 To build a wonderful vocational skills programme to support the entrepreneurial spirit of the young leaders within our school. and link them with entrepreneurs in the UK.